schoeberl/risc-v-lab/README.md

 ## Organisation

- * We will meet inf first week every day at 10:00
+ * We will meet in the first week every day at 10:00
+   * **except this Friday:** at 13:00
- * Status presentation on Friday
+ * Status presentation on Friday (13:00)
+   * Each group presents
    * Two slides
+ * I am online available during the week (email, slack, zoom)
+ * Exam is presentation on last Friday
+   * Plus show me your code
+   * No report needed

 ## A Possible Work Plan